 Brookhaven National Laboratory is subject to more than 100 sets of federal, state, and local environmental regulations; numerous site-specific permits; 12 equivalency permits for operation of groundwater remediation systems; and several other binding agreements.
-In 2015, the Laboratory operated in compliance with most of the requirements defined in these governing documents.
+In 2016, the Laboratory operated in compliance with most of the requirements defined in these governing documents.
 Instances of noncompliance were reported to regulatory agencies and corrected expeditiously.

-Emissions of nitrogen oxides, carbon monoxide, and sulfur dioxide from the Central Steam Facility were all well within permit limits in 2015.
+Emissions of nitrogen oxides, carbon monoxide, and sulfur dioxide from the Central Steam Facility were all well within permit limits in 2016.
 The only recorded excess opacity measurements occurred during quarterly quality assurance tests of the opacity monitors for Boilers 6 and 7.
 All of the excursions were documented in quarterly Site-Wide Air Emissions and Monitoring Systems Performance Reports submitted to the New York State Department of Environmental Conservation (NYSDEC).

-In 2015, there were no discharges of Halon 1211 from portable fire extinguishers or Halon 1301 from accidental or fire induced activation of fixed fire suppression systems.
+In 2016, there were no discharges of Halon 1211 from portable fire extinguishers or Halon 1301 from accidental or fire induced activation of fixed fire suppression systems.
 Halon portable fire extinguishers continue to be removed and replaced by dry-chemical or clean agent units as part of an ongoing program to phase out the use of chlorofluorocarbons as extinguishing agents.

-Monitoring of BNL's potable water system indicated that all drinking water requirements were met during 2015.
+Monitoring of BNL's potable water system indicated that all drinking water requirements were met during 2016.
 Most of the liquid effluents discharged to surface water and groundwater also met applicable New York State Pollutant Discharge Elimination System permit requirements.
-Six excursions above permit limits were reported for the year; four occurred at the Sewage Treatment Plant (one total nitrogen, two total iron, and one ammonia), and noncompliance events were reported for failure to collect samples at Outfalls 008 (HW) and 010 (CSF) in 2015.
+Three excursions above permit limits were reported for the year; two non-compliance events for ammonia occurred at the Sewage Treatment Plant, and one non-compliance event was reported for Tolytriazole at Outfall 002 (HN).
 The permit excursions were reported to NYSDEC and the Suffolk County Department of Health Services and corrective measures were taken.
 Groundwater monitoring at the Laboratory's Major Petroleum Facility continued to demonstrate that current oil storage and transfer operations are not affecting groundwater quality.

-Efforts to minimize impacts of spills of materials continued in 2015.
-There were 21 spills; a 25 percent reduction compared to 2014.
-Only three of the 21 spills met regulatory agency reporting criteria.
+Efforts to minimize impacts of spills of materials continued in 2016.
+There were 23 spills and only five met regulatory agency reporting criteria.
 The severity of releases were minor, and all releases were cleaned up to the satisfaction of NYSDEC.

-BNL participated in 11 environmental inspections or reviews by external regulatory agencies in 2015.
-These inspections included Sewage Treatment Plant operations; waste water discharges to other regulated outfalls and recharge basins; hazardous waste management facilities; regulated Underground Storage Tank facilities; and the potable water system.
+BNL participated in ten environmental inspections or reviews by external regulatory agencies in 2016.
+These inspections included Sewage Treatment Plant operations; hazardous waste management facilities; regulated petroleum and chemical bulk storage facilities; and the potable water system.
 Immediate corrective actions were taken to address all issues raised during these inspections.